 With many of the circumstances kids experience, at some point they’ll need to return to the place where it happened.
 For example, if something happened at school, at a place of worship, or at the home of a relative, it might be difficult for kids and adults to go back to that place.
 Youth need us to give them a lot of support and perhaps a lot of conversations before they may be able to return.
 Consider the following:

-- Is there a way for youth to have adults of their choice accompany them the first time or two they return?
+- Is there a way for youth to have adults of their choice accompany them the first time or or even the first several times they return?

-- Can the activities they do be different than the “usual day” the will expect to have in the future?
+- Can the activities they do be different than the “usual day” they will expect to have in the future?

 - Could they have the opportunity to just sit in the parking lot in the car with you and see how they do with that, and talk about what might help for them to walk up to the door?

-- Can they identify the people who will be in the building or place that they trust?
+- Can they identify the people that they trust who will be in the building or place?

 - Are there other activities or accommodations they can identify that would be helpful?